-DOH News Release: Kīlauea eruption creating potential air quality hazardsPosted on Sep 30, 2021 in Latest News, Newsroom
+DOH News Release: Kīlauea eruption creating potential air quality hazardsPosted on Sep 30, 2021 in Latest Department News, Newsroom

 HILO, HAWAI‘I – As a result of an eruption that began on Sept.
 29 from the Halema‘uma‘u crater at the summit of Kīlauea Volcano on Hawai‘i Island, vog conditions and sulfur dioxide (SO₂) air levels are increasing and fluctuating in various areas of the state.
 All eruptive activity is within Hawaiʻi Volcanoes National Park however, changing wind conditions have created intermittent air quality problems in areas west of the summit such as Pahala, Nāʻālehu, and Ocean View as well as Hilo and East Hawai‘i.
 Poor air quality and increased levels of SO₂ may cause problems with respiratory health, especially in sensitive individuals.
 Conditions are changing rapidly, and poor air quality causing health effects may be very localized.

 Hawai‘i residents and visitors are advised to be prepared and aware of the surrounding conditions, and how they feel or may react to vog in the air.
 In the event of vog conditions, the following precautionary measures are advised:

 - Reduce outdoor activities that cause heavy breathing.
 Avoiding outdoor activity and exercise during vog conditions can reduce exposure and minimize health risks.
 This is especially important for sensitive groups such as children, the elderly, and individuals with pre-existing respiratory conditions including asthma, bronchitis, emphysema, and chronic lung and heart disease.

 - Stay indoors and close windows and doors.
 If an air conditioner is used, set it to recirculate.

 - If you need to move out of an impacted area, turn on the car’s air conditioner and set it to recirculate.